 Get Right to the Lesson

-I’d recommend listening to the entire thing, but to get right to the point go to minute 56:39 of this podcast.
+I’d recommend listening to the entire thing, but to get right to the point go to minute 56:39 of this video.

 Thanks to these folks for helping us all learn faster